w20089527/Net/README.md

 # Net
-This is a Net library which just encapsulates WinSock.
+This is a C++ Net library which just encapsulates WinSock.

 ###Build
 To build the project, all you need to do is to open build/Net.sln with Visual Studio 2015 and build it.